-“It is simply appalling that two strong men of sterling character and great promise should be rudely taken out of the world.”
+‘It is simply appalling that two strong men of sterling character and great promise should be rudely taken out of the world.’
 Fred Midgley 1918.

-Albert Midgely was born on the 21st of January 1892 in Perth in Scotland, the third son of English parents Fred and Alice Midgley.
-The Midgleys had settled in Scotland in 1890 when Fred, a talented musician himself and Fellow of the Royal of Organists, became organist and choirmaster of St John’s East in Perth.
-Albert had four siblings, namely two older brothers Arthur and Ernest, who were born in 1888 and 1890 respectively, a twin sister Nellie, and a baby sister Gladys Olga, who was born in 1899.
+Albert Midgley was born on 21 January 1892 in Perth in Scotland, the third son of English parents Fred and Alice Midgley.
+They had settled in Scotland in 1890 when Fred, a talented musician himself and Fellow of the Royal of Organists, became organist and choirmaster of St John’s East in Perth.
+Albert had two older brothers, Arthur and Ernest, who were born in 1888 and 1890, a twin sister by the name of Nellie, and a baby sister, Gladys Olga, who was born in 1899.

-Throughout his youth Albert’s musical achievements were reported in local newspapers, which variously described him as “Perth’s Boy Organist” or “Perth’s Boy Musician”.
+Throughout his youth Albert’s musical achievements were reported in local newspapers, which variously described him as ‘Perth’s Boy Organist’ or ‘Perth’s Boy Musician’.
 Then in November 1907, when he was still only fifteen years old, he made his official public debut in Perth City Hall with the William Tell Overture, Wolstenholme’s Fantastique Rustique and Bach’s Fugue in G Minor.
 A report on his performance ran as follows:

 Simple and unaffected, and with all the awkwardness of a growing youth, Master Midgley the moment he sits down at the piano or grand organ is a different lad and the self-possession which he displays points to his being undoubtedly a musical genius.

 The oldest Midgley son, Arthur, left his insurance office in Dumfries to join the Royal Field Artillery as a private.
 The RFA had charge of the horse-drawn guns and howitzers deployed near the front line, and in November 1915 Arthur was gazetted to a second lieutenancy in the Gordon Highlanders’ Machine Gun section.
-Whether Albert tried to volunteer I do not know, but at the beginning of the war he would probably have been rejected owing to his extreme short-sightedness — he was described as being “as blind as a bat” without his spectacles.
+Whether Albert tried to volunteer I do not know, but at the beginning of the war he would probably have been rejected owing to his extreme short-sightedness — he was described as being ‘as blind as a bat’ without his spectacles.

 In January 1916 the Military Service Act was passed, which made it possible for all single men between the ages of eighteen and forty to be conscripted.
 By June the new arrangement had been extended to married men as well.
 As the armed forces were in desperate need of recruits, poor eyesight and medical conditions were ignored, so Albert was able to enlist in the Royal Fusiliers (City of London Regiment) as a private, and then to fight in France.
-But tragedy struck yet again when on the 14th of June, during the First Battle of the Somme, Albert’s brother Arthur was killed at Mametz Wood.
+But tragedy struck yet again when on 14 June, during the First Battle of the Somme, Albert’s brother Arthur was killed at Mametz Wood.

 This was about the time when Albert met Eileen Clench.
-Eileen was a Londoner.
-She had been born in Hornsey in 1899, the daughter of Reginald Clench and his wife Fanny Louisa.
-Fanny was Reginald’s second wife: he had previously been married to her cousin but she had died of influenza.
-The family moved from 78 Onslow Gardens in Muswell Hill to a larger house called “Wharton” at 7 Princes Avenue, where they lived with a cook, a nursemaid and a housemaid.
+Eileen was a Londoner, born in Hornsey in 1899 to Reginald Clench and his wife Fanny Louisa.
+Reginald had previously been married to Fanny’s cousin, but she had died of influenza.
+The family moved from 78 Onslow Gardens in Muswell Hill to a larger house called ‘Wharton’ at 7 Princes Avenue, where they lived with a cook, a nursemaid and a housemaid.
 Reginald worked as a company secretary, possibly in the Junior Army and Navy Stores, which was the Clench family business.